cchudzicki-ocw-testing/res.10-002-spring-2023/content/pages/chapterized-video.md

 While users may choose to watch{{% resource_link "d012a0d9-cf91-48d8-83be-e4e4be6cff8a" "*The Ethics of AI Bias*" %}} in a single sitting, we have found that in this day and age, few students have the persistence to sit through the entire video, which is, we grant, quite complex.
 Thus, we have excerpted a few clips for classroom use and added guidance on this page.
 Questions can be discussed in class and/or answered by students in written form.

-We recommend the following text as reading to accompany the video:
+The following book is the recommended reading to accompany the video:

-We suggest the Cambridge 2<sup>nd</sup> Edition, edited by Laslett.
+- Locke, John. *Two Treatises of Government*, edited by Peter Laslett.
+Cambridge University Press, 1988.
+ISBN: 9780521357302.

 ### Overview